Skip to content

 • React (@web-ai-sdk/<pkg>/react); small hook adapter that wraps the vanilla core. react is an optional peer dependency.

-Browsers are shipping built-in AI APIs behind flags.
+Browsers are shipping Web AI APIs behind flags.
 The shape changes; the lifecycle is similar across them: feature-detect, lazily create a session, stream chunks, cache results, clean up.
 Those concerns are framework-agnostic and worth sharing.

 We ship that lifecycle layer.
 Framework adapters, polyfills, UI primitives stay optional subpaths so they don’t constrain your design system, framework, or styling stack.
 Pick the layers you need; skip the rest.